Feynman–Kac formula

 Jump to navigation Jump to search

 Template:Use American English Template:Short description The Feynman–Kac formula, named after Richard Feynman and Mark Kac, establishes a link between parabolic partial differential equations and stochastic processes.
 In 1947, when Kac and Feynman were both faculty members at Cornell University, Kac attended a presentation of Feynman's and remarked that the two of them were working on the same thing from different directions.[1]
-The Feynman–Kac formula resulted, which proves rigorously the real-valued case of Feynman's path integrals.
-The complex case, which occurs when a particle's spin is included, is still an open question.[2]
+The Feynman–Kac formula resulted, which proves rigorously a real-valued analogy to Feynman's path integrals.
+The complex case, needed in quantum mechanics, is still an open question.[2]

-It offers a method of solving certain partial differential equations by simulating random paths of a stochastic process.
-Conversely, an important class of expectations of random processes can be computed by deterministic methods.
+The formula offers a method of solving certain partial differential equations by simulating random paths of a stochastic process.
+Conversely, it can be used to compute an important class of expectations of random processes by deterministic means.

 Theorem